kthaisociety/website/docs/pages/legal/privacy-and-cookies.md

 * Your business contact data will be processed with the exclusive purpose of maintaining the commercial, contractual or collaborative relationships that KTHAIS has with the company, entity or organization you work for or collaborate with.
 * In addition, your business contact data shall be processed to send, including via electronic media, commercial communications about activities, services or products offered by KTHAIS that are of a similar nature to those that motivate the existing relationship between our entity and the company, entity or organization that you work for or collaborate with.

-When personal data is collected during a KTHAck cheating response procedure.

-* KTHAIS shall process your personal data to handle and process the request received from the reporter and carry out the investigation related to cheating.

 Regarding the images and videos of yourself.